Traditional Chinese Medicine

 Japanese Style Acupuncture

 Angela brings her expertise in Japanese-style acupuncture to GWCIM.
-Japanese-style acupuncture places great emphasis on gentle and painless needling, and suits people with chronic pain and fatigue, children, and those who are sensitive to needles.
+Japanese-style acupuncture places great emphasis on gentle and painless needling, and suits people with chronic pain and fatigue, seniors, children, and those who are sensitive to needles.

 “How often do you get lucky on the first try?
 This time I did.
 I was really skeptical about trying acupuncture, but felt I had exhausted all traditional options to solve the mystery of what was going on with my pain-struck knees.
 Out of desperation and as a last resort, I thought I’d give it a try.
 I stumbled upon Angela Gabriel, and she turned out to be a remarkable and life-changing gift.
 She’s so very caring, tremendously thorough, technically competent and offers comprehensive solutions to life’s many physical challenges.
 She doesn’t just focus on your problem, she focuses on you.”